matcornic/subify/README.md

 3. Upload command to contribute to SubDB database
 4. Vendoring
 5. Doc on default configuration (for example to change the default language for all downloads)
+6. Use OpenSubtitles API and/or Addic7ed (better quality of translations, but no API)

 ## License
 Subify is released under the Apache 2.0 license.
 See LICENSE.txt